dtinit/portmap/README.md

 The articles are organized by topic, data type, source and destination, and cached in a PostgreSQL DB.
 The DB also captures query data so we can learn what users most need to find.

+Dependency management is by the process recommended in "Boost Your Django DX" and in Adam Johnson's blog posts: use pip, venv, and requirements.txt.

 PortMap's original project organization is from [Sidewinder](https://stribny.github.io/sidewinder), a django starter project template, which sets us up with: